Symphony No. 4 (Bruckner): Version III (1888)

 With the assistance of Ferdinand Löwe and probably also Franz and Joseph Schalk, Bruckner thoroughly revised the symphony in 1887–88 with a view to having it published.
 Although Löwe and the Schalks made some changes to the score, these are now thought to have been authorized by Bruckner.
 This version was first performed, to acclaim, by the Vienna Philharmonic Orchestra under the baton of Hans Richter in Vienna on 20 January 1888.

 The only surviving manuscript which records the compositional process of this version is the Stichvorlage, or engraver's copy of the score, which was prepared for the symphony's publisher Albert J. Gutmann of Vienna.
 The Stichvorlage was written down by three main copyists whose identities are unknown – but it is possible they were none other than Löwe and the two Schalks.
 One copyist copied out the 1st and 4th movements; the others each copied out one of the inner movements.
 Some tempi and expression marks were added in a fourth hand; these may have been inserted by Hans Richter during rehearsals, or even by Bruckner, who is known to have taken an interest in such matters.
 The Stichvorlage is now in an inaccessible private collection in Vienna; there is, however, a set of black-and-white photographs of the entire manuscript in the Wiener Stadtbibliothek (A-Wst M.H.
 9098/c).

 In February 1888, Bruckner made extensive revisions to all four movements after having heard the premiere of the 1887 version the previous month.
 These changes were entered in Bruckner's own hand into the Stichvorlage, which he then dated.
 The Stichvorlage was sent to the Viennese firm of Albert J. Gutmann sometime between 15 May and 20 June 1888.
 In September 1889 the score was published by Gutmann.
 This was the first edition of the symphony to be published in the composer's lifetime.
 In 1890 Gutmann issued a corrected text of this edition, which rectified a number of misprints.
 A critical edition has been issued in 2004 by Benjamin Korstvedt.

 Mahler reorchestration

 In 1895 Gustav Mahler made an arrangement of the 1888 version which is heavily cut and reorchestrated.
-It is available in recordings by Gennady Rozhdestvensky and Anton Nanut.
+It is available in recordings by Gennady Rozhdestvensky.